 Learn more about the use case:

-In what timeframe did they implement the AI solution in your company?
+In what timeframe did your company implement the AI solution?

 A conclusion to your AI solution: